Last Updated on November 2, 2022 by Rei Garnet

 While it doesn’t happen often, rabbits are known to have died from being so frightened by loud noises.
-Fireworks seem to be the main culprit from this especially in the 4th of July celebrations.
+Fireworks seem to be the main culprit, especially on the 4th of July celebrations.

 There are a lot of reports from rabbit owners whose rabbits died due to what they called “bomb-like” fireworks.
-The most likely reason for a rabbit to die due to loud noises like fireworks is due to a heart attack triggered by a loud sound.
+The most likely reason for a rabbit to die due to loud noises like fireworks is cardiac arrest triggered by a loud sound.

 Now that I’ve given you the gist of the article, read on as I explain in more detail how a rabbit can die from loud noises:

 How can rabbits die from loud noises?

 Rabbits typically die from loud noises due to cardiac arrest.
 Rabbits in the wild often die from cardiac arrest induced by fright shortly after being captured by a predator.

 The same thing can happen when a rabbit is startled by a loud sound like fireworks, gunshots, lightning strikes, heavy machinery, or sometimes even a barking dog can make a rabbit go into shock.